yilmazbingo/svelte-redis/NOTES/software_architecture/reliability/readme.md

 ## Create Fault tolerant design

+If oven breaks in a bakery that is a system fault and noone's fault.
+Owner could not serve the cake so owner had a failure.
+Fault is cause, failure is effect.
+Fault tolerant means how baker is prepared to oven failure.

 1- we provide reduncany
-2- build a system such a way that it can detect faults that are happening in automated fashion 3- then recoever from detected faults by using the reduncany that has been provided **Reduncancy** is about keeping redundant capacity (backup) within a system.
+2- build a system such a way that it can detect faults that are happening in automated fashion 3- then recoever from detected faults by using the reduncany that has been provided

+**Reduncancy** is about keeping redundant capacity (backup) within a system.
 Replication of critical components or functions of a system in order to increase its reliability.
 A secondary capacity is kept ready as a backup, over and above the primary capacity.

 1- Active Reduncany (Hot SPare)